Laila McQueen: Career

-In 2016, McQueen was cast for season 8 of RuPaul's Drag Race.
+In 2016, Laila McQueen was cast for season 8 of RuPaul's Drag Race.
 On the first episode, she placed in the bottom with Naysha Lopez and won a lip sync to "Applause" by Lady Gaga.
 On the second episode, she placed in the bottom again with Dax ExclamationPoint.
 Both were eliminated after a lip sync to "I Will Survive" by Gloria Gaynor.
-McQueen has said she wanted to impersonate Betsey Johnson, Courtney Love, or Theresa Caputo for the Snatch Game challenge.
+Laila McQueen has said she wanted to impersonate Betsey Johnson, Courtney Love, or Theresa Caputo for the Snatch Game challenge.

 After Drag Race, she worked as a make-up artist from RuPaul's Secret Celebrity Drag Race with Shannel and Mayhem Miller.
-McQueen did make-up for Jordan Connor on the show.
+Laila McQueen did make-up for Jordan Connor on the show.
 Later on, she also did make-up for the cast of We're Here.
-In 2022, McQueen won the Creative Arts Emmy for Outstanding Makeup for a Variety, Nonfiction or Reality Program for her work on the episode "Kona, Hawaii".
+In 2022, Laila McQueen won the Creative Arts Emmy for Outstanding Makeup for a Variety, Nonfiction or Reality Program for her work on the episode "Kona, Hawaii".

 Personal life

-McQueen has a sensory-based disorder called misophonia.
-She has lived in Chicago, Illinois, since 2017, but works in many locations.
-When she was 19, she was banned from the University of Maine for a performance that involved a Bible being covered in blood.
+Devlin has a sensory-based disorder called misophonia.
+He has lived in Chicago, Illinois, since 2017, but works in many locations.
+When he was 19, he was banned from the University of Maine for a performance that involved a Bible being covered in blood.